 No Bird Netting

 Plastic “bird netting” that is advertised as a bird repellent is not recommended to repel either deer or birds.
-Animals can become tangled in bird netting that is placed over trees and plants.
-It is difficult to free terrified skunks, raccoons, birds, and other wildlife that can get caught in bird netting.
+Wildlife can become tangled in bird netting that is placed over trees and plants.
+It is difficult to free terrified skunks, raccoons, birds, and other wildlife that are trapped in bird netting.

 If you come upon uninjured fawns do not touch them.
 Their mother is probably browsing nearby.
 Uninjured fawns lying flat in the grass may be following their instinct to hide from predators while they wait for their mother to return.
 Unless fawns are in obvious danger, leave them alone and go away so their mother will feel it is safe to return.

 Folks who live in deer habitat can enjoy visits from deer if they share some of their vegetation with them and protect the plants they value most.
 If you have additional questions concerning deer in your garden, contact your local wildlife rehabilitation center.
-To find a local wildlife rehabilitation center visit the list of rehabilitation centers by state or consult Living With Wildlife by Diana Landau et al, Sierra Club Books..
+To find a local wildlife rehabilitation center visit the list of rehabilitation centers here or here.

 An abundance of deer in some residential areas and parks has prompted some communities to consider primitive ways of killing deer, such as shooting deer, or allowing volunteer bow hunters access to the deer.
 Those who are opposed to these inhumane methods object to the suffering and painful, lingering death the methods often cause the deer, the fawns who are orphaned when their mothers are killed, and the potential danger the methods can pose to nearby humans and pets.
 In the end, killing deer with bullets, arrows, or other methods only temporarily reduces the number of deer until the population builds up again, and the situation continues as before.

 The HSUS has researched non-lethal methods that reduce deer populations.
-Its Deer Conflict Management and Coexistence Plan (DCMC Plan) provides communities troubled by deer a comprehensive guide to achieving lasting and effective non-lethal solutions.
+Its Deer Conflict Management and Coexistence Plan (DCMC Plan) provides communities troubled by deer a comprehensive guide to achieving effective and lasting non-lethal solutions.
 The Plan’s advice is distilled from scientific and peer-reviewed articles, from experts in the field of human-deer conflict resolutions, and from successful deer conflict management models across the United States.

 The goal of the DCMC Plan is to promote tolerance for the presence of deer and enable harmonious co-existence with them.
 The plan requires support from the community and depends strongly on the agreement of the community’s leaders.
 Often it is a Homeowners’ Association, Property Owners Association, or City Council that contacts HSUS for assistance.